yesworkflow-org/yw-noworkflow/README.md

 ```
     https://opensource.ncsa.illinois.edu/bamboo/browse/KURATOR-YSF/latestSuccessful
 ```
 Click the Artifacts tab, then download the executable jar.
 The file will be named yesworkflow-0.2.1-SNAPSHOT-jar-with-dependencies.jar.
+You can also find the executatble jar in the [releases page](https://github.com/idaks/yw-noworkflow/releases).

 You may also want to define an alias to simplify running YesWorkflow at the command line.